Block page tab

 The company’s policy does not allow access to this page.
 It falls under the category: “Games”.

-The block page can be fully customized.
+The block page can be fully customized as it is in HTML/CSS format.
 You can choose to display just a logo, a sentence, or a combination of both.
 Each field on the page can be modified: the logo, font, font size or even the font color.

 Each of these 4 customizable HTML pages has multilingual support, meaning that the message that appears can be displayed in several languages.
 The version of the text displayed when a page is blocked is selected according to the browser’s default language.